Dance of the Seven Veils: Origin of the "veil" dance

 Wilde's concept of "seven veils" is believed to be derived from the popularity of what were known as veil dances at the time.
 These were westernised versions of imagined Middle Eastern styles of dance.
 The dancer Loïe Fuller was especially associated with such dances.
-In 1886, Fuller appeared at New York's Standard Theater in a show called The Arabian Nights.
+In 1886, Fuller appeared at New York's Standard Theatre in a show called The Arabian Nights.
 According to Rhonda Garelick, this "featured fourteen different Oriental dance numbers, including the 'Veil of Vapor' dance, done with clouds of steam instead of fabric veils."